tedhinklater/JellyfinThemeGuide/README.md

 # How the CSS works

-CSS **only affects jellyfin-web** so that includes any client using the web wrapper, e.g. Chrome, Firefox, Brave, Jellyfin Media Player, Jellyfin app for Android etc.
+CSS only affects Jellyfin Web and clients that embed the web UI, such as browsers (Chrome, Firefox), Jellyfin Media Player, and the Android app.
+Native TV apps may use their own UI or only partially support CSS themes.

 # Knowing What To Target